Shifan-Yu/Jumps_Endogenous_Sampling/README.md

 # Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times

-This repository contains the MATLAB code and simulation examples for **“Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times.”**
+This repository contains the MATLAB code and simulation examples for **“Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times”**
 ([Paper link](https://doi.org/10.1016/j.jeconom.2025.106132)).

 ---